skiffos/SkiffOS/README.md

 compute platform.
 The compact nature of the system creates a minimal attack surface for security.

-The "skiff/core" layer brings in the Docker container system, and introduces a user which is backed by a container.
-When logging into this user, the session is executed inside a container with a familiar operating system, such as Ubuntu.
-This decouples the core OS (kernel, init manager, container manager) from the userspace, allowing the userspace container to become portable between machines.
+Skiff decouples the core OS (kernel, bootup process, virtualization) from the userspace.
+This is optimal for containerized host systems as the Skiff portion can be updated independently from the userspace and easily rolled back.
+The environments inside the containers can be upgraded without fear of bricking the boot-up process.
+Because the system upgrade becomes an atomic operation, testing and quality assurance can be greatly accelerated.

+Traditionally, vendors will supply pre-installed GNU/Linux distributions on embedded development boards.
+Variance in these images creates a significant pain point in embedded Linux development, and the practice of "imaging" an entire drive is a significant time bottleneck and inhibitor of proper backup practices.
+Finally, there's no clear way to keep multiple development devices in sync or maintaining the same configuration changes with the traditional approach.

-This repository includes configurations supporting a variety of embedded platforms, including Raspberry Pi and ODROID boards.
-Skiff can also run inside a Docker container, a qemu VM, as a typical x86_64 system, or a cloud VM.
-It's easy to add support for new boards and architectures, and the OS can be fully customized with Skiff's configuration package system.
+This repository includes configurations supporting build targets ranging from small platforms such as Raspberry Pi and ODROID boards to large server farms or virtualized environments.
+Skiff can also run inside a Docker container.

 ## Demo: Run in Docker